Roberta-Ukaga/Data_Projects/README.md

 # Data_projects
-Compilation of projects, data visualizations and assignments that I have worked on during my learning process.
+I have compiled a collection of projects, data visualizations, and workbooks I utilized while learning.
+These resources demonstrate my knowledge and growth in Python, SQL and Excel.